HIPAA and Privacy

 - Request access to PHI

 - Request restriction on PHI use and disclosure

 Each military hospitals and clinic has a privacy officer who ensures health care information remains private, but available to you and your provider.
 The privacy officer can answer any questions you may have about HIPAA rules.
 The Defense Health Agency (DHA) also has a privacy office you can contact for information or assistance.
 In addition, your regional contractor has valuable information about privacy on its website.

 What if my privacy is violated?

 If you think your privacy rights have been violated, you may submit a written complaint to your military hospital or clinic or DHA privacy officer.
-You may call the general information number at your local military hospitals or clinic, visit their Web site or call the HIPAA information line at 1-888-DoD-HIPA.
-This number is not toll-free overseas.
+You may call the general information number at your local military hospitals or clinic, visit their Web site.

 Notice of Privacy Practices